 Your child's health and safety is our top priority.
 Please search our resource library for information on health, nutrition, fitness, injury prevention and other important topics.

 When your child has a serious or chronic illness, it's hard to think beyond the next treatment.
-But with planning and communication, you can help your child balance treatment and academics.
+But with some planning, you can help your child balance schoolwork with hospital stays.

 A biobank is a special lab that stores samples donated by patients.
 Scientists use them to study what causes a sickness or disease and to find treatments.